saumya161992/ngafid/README.md

 __to run code__

 ```
- - execute ProcessFlightFile class by specifying the location of the testdate followed by example csv flight file and enter type 1 or 2 or 3 for phase type.
+ - execute ProcessFlightFile class by specifying the location of the testdate followed by example csv flight file(inside any testfile) and enter type 1 or 2 or 3 or 4for phase type.

+ - java ProcessFlightFile ~/saumya_ngafid/ngafid/Validationfiles/initialclimbAnnotations.txt 3
- - java ProcessFlightFile ~/TestData/pa28_flight_16704.csv 2
+ - java ProcessFlightFile ~/saumya_ngafid/ngafid/Validationfiles/Testing.txt 3

 ```